 In particular, new communications and information networks are exposing us all to each other in a way that has never happened before.
 In the global village, they make us all witnesses - sometimes whether we like it or not - to the behaviour of our neighbours in our regional streets.
 They transmit our respective cultures to those who may not be especially inclined to embrace them, or even to seek to understand them.
 All of this can be uncomfortable at times.
-But at the very least, we can say: we are no longer strangers to each other.
+But at the very least, we can say we are no longer strangers to each other.
 The sense of foreignness, or alien-ness, and the scope for uninformed prejudice which have been repeatedly causes of armed conflict over the millennia, are evaporating.
 Bridges are being built in the airwaves.
-Civil wars do occur, and they are nastier than most when they do, but by and large people find it easier to hate, and easier to fight, those who are totally alien to them.
+Of course civil wars do occur, and they are nastier than most when they do, but by and large people find it easier to hate, and easier to fight, those who are totally alien to them.

 I am realist enough to recognise that it is never very wise in international relations to put all one's eggs in one basket, and that it may well be wise to hedge our cooperative security bets with some continued investment at the same time in a little balance of power realpolitik.
-I am not aware of any country in the region that presently thinks it would be a good idea for the United States to relinquish its present strong commitment to East Asia - which Dick Cheney describes as its 'balancing wheel' role.
-And I certainly don't advocate any renunciation of traditional alliances, or for that matter any new form of defence cooperation that may have some traditional realpolitik resonances, but can equally comfortably live within the cooperative security model.
+Whether they say so publicly or not, I am not aware of any country in the region that presently thinks it would be a good idea for the United States to relinquish its present strong commitment to East Asia - which Dick Cheney describes as its 'balancing wheel' role.
+I certainly don't advocate any renunciation of traditional alliances, like that recently reaffirmed between the US and Japan.
+Nor would I argue against new forms of defence cooperation of a kind that may have some traditional realpolitik resonances, but can equally comfortably live within the cooperative security model.